Overview: What are we talking about?

 Assign the users to that group who should have those permissions.

 - Never remove the Gingr Support User from the Admin group.
-Doing so will prevent our support team from effectively helping you if needed.
+Doing so will prevent our support team from helping you when needed.